Mq0509/YoRPG_Kleemex/README.md

 ### version-to-version modifications:
 - in v0, we worked on compiling YoRPG.java by letting the errors guide us
-- in v1, we populated Character.java + was graced with the care packages
+- in v1, we populated Character.java + were graced with the care packages
 - in v2, we encountered an obstacle when working on augumenting the driver file to allow the player to choose their character... will work on it tomorrow either in class or in the dojo

 ### ways to grow this game in the future: